 The Women in Technology Lunch at the annual COLLABORATE conference is one of the most popular events.
 In 2019, Sharon O'Malley Burg, Adviser to CACI and CEO of O'Malley Burg Consulting, talks about her journey to success as a woman in technology and shares tips for other women on a similar professional trajectory.
 Seating for the luncheon is complimentary when you register for the conference,(Seating is limited, so reserve early).

 I look forward to meeting the 2019 winner of the OAUG Women in Technology Recognition Program and networking and learning with an accomplished group of women in IT during the luncheon at COLLABORATE 19.
-I certainly to see you there as well.
+I certainly hope to see you there as well.

 Christine Hipp, OAUG President